Table of Contents

 The high cost of the false alarm crisis

 For retail organizations, the impact of false alarms extends far beyond the monthly monitoring fee.
-It creates a ripple effect that damages operational efficiency and public safety relationships.
+It creates a ripple effect that damages operational efficiency, drains resources, and strains public safety relationships.

 1. Strained emergency resources and response delays

 The sheer volume of false positives has forced law enforcement to change how they prioritize calls.
-In Fort Worth, Texas, data shows that between ninety-four and ninety-nine percent of alarm activations are false.
-Consequently, response times for property crimes have skyrocketed.
-In Dallas, the average police response time for priority two incidents—such as break-ins—now stands at approximately ninety-four minutes (Source: Security Journal Americas).
+In regions like Fort Worth, Texas, data shows that between ninety-four and ninety-nine percent of alarm activations are false.
+Consequently, response times for property crimes have suffered.
+In Dallas, the average police response time for priority two incidents—such as break-ins—has been recorded at approximately ninety-four minutes.

 2. Alarm fatigue among security teams

 When guards or monitoring center staff are repeatedly bombarded with non-events, their psychological readiness deteriorates.
 This phenomenon, known as alarm fatigue, leads to slower reaction times and a lack of urgency.
-A hesitation of even a few seconds can be the difference between apprehending a suspect and watching them escape with thousands of dollars in merchandise (Source: WinCon Security).
+Research indicates that up to thirty percent of security alerts go uninvestigated due to volume overload (Source: Databahn).
+A hesitation of even a few seconds can be the difference between apprehending a suspect and watching them escape with thousands of dollars in merchandise.

 3. Direct financial penalties and wasted labor

 Municipalities are increasingly imposing heavy fines for false dispatches to recoup costs.
 Beyond fines, the internal cost is staggering.
-When internal investigations require extensive manual video review, your LP team spends valuable time chasing ghosts instead of implementing proactive theft mitigation strategies.
+When internal investigations require extensive manual video review, your loss prevention team spends valuable time chasing ghosts instead of implementing proactive theft mitigation strategies.
+How to reduce investigation time becomes a critical operational question when teams are spending hours scrubbing footage for events that never happened.

 Why traditional retail security alarms fail